Admiralty and Maritime

 - Vessel Transactions and Marine Financing

 The Firm counsels clients in charter party disputes and matters of vessel financing and documentation.
-Maynard Cooper attorneys have considerable experience in defending maritime personal injury and death claims.
+Maynard attorneys have considerable experience in defending maritime personal injury and death claims.
 The Firm has extensive experience in cargo claims of all types.

 The Firm is experienced in collision and allision matters, standing ready to respond to whatever the needs of the client might be, whether to call out surveyors or to conduct an investigation at the scene of the casualty.